Aevarkan/MCBE-extended-commands-suite/README.md

 # Auxillary Features

-ECS also tracks a few things via scoreboard:
+ECS also tracks a few things via scoreboard such as:
 - Entity Health
 - Player Deaths
 - Player Kills